-Reform measures will always be specific to the particular circumstances.
-Nonetheless, in order to get ideas and insights, it helps greatly to learn about reforms employed elsewhere and to have a mental model of the type of possible reforms.
-We recommend you consider each of these ten reform approaches:
+Reform measures will always be specific to the circumstances.
+Nonetheless, to get ideas and insights, it helps to learn about reforms employed elsewhere and to have a mental model of the type of what sorts of reforms are possible.
+We recommend you consider each of these eight categories of specific reform approaches:

-- 1. Functional approaches: improving institutions, public financial management, systems and controls - 2.
+- 1. Functional approaches: improving institutions, public financial management, systems, and controls - 2.
 People-centred approaches: building networks and coalitions of supporters - 3.
 Monitoring approaches: strengthen oversight groups and their independence - 4.
-Justice & rule of law approaches: prosecuting, raising confidence, improving laws - 5.
+Justice & rule-of-law approaches: prosecuting, raising confidence, improving laws - 5.
 Transparency approaches: making visible what others wish to keep hidden - 6.
-Integrity approaches: motivating, instilling pride and commitment - 7.
-Whistleblowing approaches: finding safe ways for people to speak up - 8.
-Civil society and media: creating space for external voices
+Integrity approaches: motivating, instilling pride, and commitment - 7.
+Civil society and media: creating space for external voices - 8.
+Incentives and nudge approaches: aligning stakeholders, economics and behavioural knowledge